reytiger/CSCI441-Zelda64/README.md

 C = changes the active camera.
 The two cameras are either a free camera or an arcballcam.

-0, 1, 2 = Change the currently selected fragment shader.
+1-4 = Change the currently selected fragment shader.
+If an invalide option is choosen, the default shader is used.

 ESP = closes the program.